CACTUS Journal Policies

 • Decision: editorial actions may include rejection, withdrawal, correction, expression of concern, retraction, and/or reporting to relevant bodies

-• Documentation: case log maintained; outcomes communicated with reasons, respecting due process and confidentiality
+• Documentation: the case is recorded, and outcomes are communicated with appropriate reasoning, while respecting confidentiality and due process

-We may issue corrections, expressions of concern, or retractions to protect the scholarly record.
+Where necessary, CACTUS may issue corrections, expressions of concern, or retractions in order to protect the scholarly record.

 Article Retraction Policy

-EXPRESSIONS OF CONCERN may be issued when there is substantial reason to doubt the integrity or reliability of a publication, but an investigation is ongoing or inconclusive.
-The notice is linked to the original article and remains publicly available until resolved.
+EXPRESSIONS OF CONCERN may be issued when there is substantial reason to question the integrity or reliability of a publication, but the investigation is still ongoing or remains inconclusive.
+The notice is linked to the original article and remains publicly available until the matter is resolved.

-RETRACTION will be issued when there is an evidence of: data fabrication, data recycling in a purportedly original research article, severe plagiarism, double publication, copyright infringement, unreliable findings, unethical research practices, any other practice or act considered potentially harmful to the scientific community.
-Retraction notices will be clearly linked to the original article, clearly labeled, and remain publicly accessible, and will state the reason and who is retracting the article.
-Article PDFs may be marked to indicate the record status while preserving access to the historical record.
+RETRACTION may be issued where there is evidence of data fabrication, data recycling in a purportedly original research article, severe plagiarism, duplicate publication, copyright infringement, unreliable findings, unethical research practices, or any other conduct considered harmful to the scientific community.
+Retraction notices are clearly linked to the original article, clearly labeled, remain publicly accessible, and state both the reason for retraction and who is retracting the article.
+Article PDFs may also be marked to indicate the status of the record while preserving access to the historical publication record.